What are obsessions?

 - problems at school – for example, your child has trouble paying attention or doing homework

-- disrupted routines – for example, your child won’t go to school, come to dinner or go to sleep until her rituals are done
+- disrupted routines – for example, your child won’t go to school, come to dinner or go to sleep until his rituals are done

 - physical problems from feeling stressed or not getting enough sleep

-- social problems – for example, your child spends more time on her obsessions and compulsions than with her friends, or she feels ashamed of her OCD or has trouble dealing with other people’s reactions to her behaviour so she avoids social situations
+- social problems – for example, your child spends more time on his obsessions and compulsions than with his friends, or he feels ashamed of his OCD or has trouble dealing with other people’s reactions to his behaviour so he avoids social situations

-- self-esteem problems – for example, your child worries that she’s different from her friends and family or that she isn’t in control of her behaviour
+- self-esteem problems – for example, your child worries that he’s different from his friends and family or that he isn’t in control of his behaviour

-- other mental health problems – for example, anxiety or depression.
+- other mental health problems – for example, child anxiety, child depression, teenage anxiety or teenage depression.

-Sometimes families just get used to their child’s rituals and compulsions, and it can be hard to see how much impact the behaviour has on family life.
+Sometimes families just get used to their child’s rituals and compulsions, and it can be hard to see how much the behaviour affects family life.
 If this sounds like your situation, you could try asking yourself, ‘How would our life be different if our child didn’t have these obsessions or compulsions?’

 If your life would be changed quite a bit, or if obsessions and compulsions are stopping your child from having fun and doing everyday things, think about seeking help.